dkaslovsky/textnote/README.md

 ```
-with ellipses representing the notes' contents.
+with ellipses representing the daily notes' contents.

-By default, the `archive` command is non-destructive: it will create archive files and leave all archived notes in place.
+By default, the `archive` command is non-destructive: it will create archive files and leave all notes in place.
 To delete the individual note files and retain only the generated archives, run the command with the `-x` flag:
 ```
 $ textnote archive -x